 Below are the products I love, but of course my skin is not your skin.
 My complexion is oily / combination and prone to spots.
 If you have genetically dry skin or it’s very dehydrated, then you may well need something more heavy duty to hydrate.
 You may have crow’s feet or dark circles to contend with (I’m yet to wear an eye cream, I know, I know) but I just apply my usual skincare up to my eyes because it’s all so lightweight.

-If you want an independent opinion about what your skin really, truly needs head to a dermatologist like Dr. Sam Bunting or a facialist such as Kate Kerr or Debbie Thomas who are not tied to one particular brand
+If you want an independent opinion about what your skin really, truly needs head to a dermatologist like Sam Bunting, MD, or facialists like Kate Kerr or Debbie Thomas who are not tied to one particular brand

 the Final line-up:

 SkinCeuticals Blemish + Age Cleansing Gel (£37)